-Mile 0.0 (14.1) To the north of the bridge across Daddys Creek stands the rock formation called “Devil’s Breakfast Table,” a large flat rock balanced on a column of rock on the cliff overlooking the creek splashing through rapids.
+Mile 0.0 (14.1) On the west side of Daddy’s Creek and north of the bridge stands the rock formation called “Devil’s Breakfast Table,” a large flat rock balanced on a column of rock on the cliff overlooking the creek splashing through rapids.
 The Table is easier to see in winter when the surrounding trees have no leaves.
 The rock formation is said to have been named by one of the first settlers to the area in the early 1800s who said “Only the Devil would eat breakfast on a table like that,” referring to how it seems that the tabletop rock is barely balanced on the supporting rock and might at any moment tip over.
 This and other rock formations along the trail are caused by the erosion of underlying weaker rock that leaves the more durable sandstone on top.

 Mile 0.2 (13.9) The trail comes out on Firetower Road; go left 70 ft and enter woods across the road.
 Make a steep descent on the first of many rock steps through Daddy’s Creek Gorge built by Morgan County Regional Correctional Facility inmates and CTC volunteers.
 The trail below the bluff through the ravine forest of the creek and river gorges is much different from the upland trail.
 The tall sandstone bluffs that you pass provide shade for hemlock and rhododendron to grow and flourish in the recessed coves.
 The rhododendron are full of blooms in June.
 The sandstone rock is also good building material for the many rock steps along this section.
 It will quickly become apparent why this segment is rated difficult and was given the name “trail of a thousand steps” by students on one of the first Spring BreakAway programs that worked in this section.
 The trail stays below the bluff for the next 0.7 mile.